Board of Trustees

-- Kristin Zientek – Kristen Zientek graduated from The University of Toledo in May of 2012 with a Bachelor of Social Work.
+Kristen Zientek graduated from The University of Toledo in May of 2012 with a Bachelor of Social Work.
 She also completed the advanced MSW program at The University of Toledo, graduating May of 2013.
-She attained her LSW in 2013 and is currently working on attaining her LISW.
+She attained her LSW in 2013 and has plans to attain her LISW in the future.
 Kristen currently serves as a Program Coordinator for The National Alliance on Mental Illness (NAMI) Greater Toledo and has worked for NAMI Toledo since August 2013.
-Along with contract Art Therapist Carol Coder, Miss.
+Miss.
 Zientek has assisted in implementing the Creative Expressions program and continues to manage programs and volunteers.
 She is also a certified Family to Family facilitator along with Family and Friends facilitator for NAMI, helping families help their loved ones to mental health recovery.
 She is very passionate about helping individuals affected by mental illness as it is very near and dear to her heart.

 Sonya Quinn is the Community Outreach Coordinator for National Alliance on Mental Illness (NAMI) Greater Toledo since September 2018.
 Sonya is the Chairperson for NAMI’s African American & Latino Leadership Initiatives.
 As NAMI’s Community Outreach Coordinator, Sonya is a proud to serve on several Lucas County local coalitions such as, Executive Committee for Lucas County Human Trafficking Coalition, Advisory Board for Lucas County Trauma Informed Care, Advisory Board for the Toledo Health Department and a member of many others coalitions in Toledo, Ohio.
 Sonya’s goal is to continue to bring education on Mental Wellness to the communities of Lucas County.